 Frank Pasquale joined as co-editor in chief with Hildebrandt and over the course of four years the Journal has engaged a fabulous team of handling editors

-The Journal has published 15 high quality articles, with 7 or 8 submissions to be published later this year and a pending special issue of 8 high-profile position papers on the ‘future of computational law’.
+The Journal has published 23 high quality articles, with 7 or 8 submissions to be published later this year and including the special issue of 8 high-profile position papers on the ‘future of computational law’.

 The goal of the Journal is to publish excellent work in the domains of law and computer science with regard to data- and code-driven legal technologies and their hybrids, including social science and humanities perspectives.
 The added value of the Journal is to be found in its unique format.
 After a paper has been accepted following double blind peer review by reviewers from the discipline(s) of the authors, the editors invite a brief cross-disciplinary reply by a scholar or scientist from ‘the other discipline’ that is followed by a response of the author(s).
 This affords a combination of a main text that is tested against the methodological integrity of the own discipline and a cross-disciplinary conversation that uncovers misunderstandings or misrepresentations of the ‘other discipline’.
 That combination offers a way forward that avoids interdisciplinary soup while taking both the own and the other discipline(s) seriously.
 The aim of the Journal is not to compete with existing Journals or Proceedings in the domain of AI and Law, such as ICAIL, JURIX, or the NLLP workshop, but to offer a space where frontline research in law and computer science can meet to investigate and reflect on their integration in ‘legal techs’ and the consequences of their deployment.